hopsoft/pry-test/README.md

 end
 ```

-Run all tests in the "test" dir, _relative to the current dir_.
+Run all tests in the "test" directory _(relative to the current directory)_.

 ```bash
 $ mt